duncan-mayer/publications_dm/README.md

-This repo contains my publications, should anyone be interested
+This repo contains my publications and presentations, should anyone be interested